luqmanhkm38/classifying-employee-promoted/README.md

 ## The explanation of every variables:

-- employee_id : Unique ID for Employees
+- employee_id : Unique ID for Employees.
-- department : Department where Employees (categorical)
+- department : Department where Employees (categorical).
 - region : Region of employment (categorical)
 - education : Level of education of the Employees (categorical)
 -  gender : Gender of Employees (categorical)